sheaf/ghc-tcplugin-api/readme.md

 This library attempts to provide a convenient interface for authors of GHC type-checking plugins.

+**Note**: this is a work-in-progress, and depends on current improvements within GHC itself.

 Different stages of a type-checking plugin (initialisation, solving, rewriting, shutdown) are given different monads to operate within.
 This ensures operations that only make sense in one context aren't mistakenly carried out in another.